Abdul Taib Mahmud: Appointment to minister in federal cabinet

-Appointment as Chief Minister
+Chief Minister (1981–2014)

 In order to let Taib to become an elected representative in Sarawak state assembly, a PBB assembly woman vacated the Sebandi (now Asajaya) seat and a by-election was held in March 1981.
 Taib won the seat unopposed.
-He was later appointed as Sarawak's Land and Mines Minister.
+He was later appointed Sarawak's Land and Mines Minister.
 On 26 March 1981, Taib's uncle, Abdul Rahman, who was the chief minister of Sarawak at that time, announced his retirement from politics by vacating his state constituency of Paloh and PBB presidency.
 However, the Malaysian federal government favoured the appointment of Sulaiman Daud as the next chief minister because Taib was away from Sarawak for 13 years.
 Abdul Rahman was able to convince the federal leaders to appoint Taib as chief minister because Daud was much more junior than Taib.
 Taib retained entire cabinet line-up of his uncle except for Celestine Ujang who would vacate his ministerial post to become speaker in the Sarawak state assembly.
 Daud would later fill the federal ministerial post left vacant by Taib.

 Taib held the Sebandi seat until 1987, when he was elected as state assemblyman for the Asajaya constituency.
 In 2001 state election, he decided to contest in Balingian.
 Taib served in many public and voluntary bodies and represented the government at various international conferences.